 Address: a) Avenue Président Mobutu, Goma, DRC, b) Gisenyi, Rwanda, c) PO BOX 315, Goma, DRC.
-Date of UN designation: 29 March 2007.

 Other information: As of December 2008, GLBC no longer had any operational aircraft, although several aircraft continued flying in 2008 despite UN sanctions.

 Additional information from the narrative summary of reasons for listing provided by the Sanctions Committee: